-The proposed antenna will be extended toward street and painted to match the pole.
+Applicant: Black & Veatch for Extenet Systems Address: The public Right of Way in front of similar to other utility poles and equipment within the same block and around the City.
+The antenna shroud will extend toward the street away from the adjacent residences.
+The antenna shroud and associated equipment will be painted grey or brown to match the pole and/or other utilities located on the pole.
 As result, the proposed telecommunication facility is an appropriate location and would not significantly increase negative visual impacts to adjacent neighboring residential properties.
 The project meets all the required findings for approval of the project.